Learn about Get Out Get Active

 Working together, we aim to increase the number of people who are able to access and enjoy local opportunities.
 This could be through local authority or independent provision, sports clubs or perhaps volunteering.
 We want to motivate people by tapping into their values and the things that matter most to them.
 This includes building friendships, maintaining health, having fun and progressing in life.

-Partners will be guided by the English Federation of Disability Sport (EFDS) Talk to Me ten principles.
+Partners will be guided by the Activity Alliance (the new operating name for the English Federation of Disability Sport) Talk to Me ten principles.
 These principles result from research with disabled people, which explored what helps to make activities more appealing and accessible.
 If used effectively, the principles apply to a wide range of inactive audiences - not just disabled people.

 We want to support more people to lead active and healthier lifestyles.
 By doing this, we can actively help to build stronger and more unified communities.
 The £4.5million investment means we can also proactively share results on a wider scale, so others can benefit from and use our learning.